 - The upper is entirely redesigned - made of tightly woven mesh, it ditches both the exterior wings and the thick, rubberized overlays

-- The tongue is redesigned and actually isn't a tongue: it is one solid piece of joined material that stretches and wraps around the foot
+- The tongue is redesigned and isn't a tongue: it is one solid piece of joined material that stretches and wraps around the foot

 - The high ankle collar wraps around the ankle to effectively keep out debris